CtrlK

 Completeness

-Clearly answers both 'what' (run Google searches, fetch JS-rendered pages as Markdown, inspect raw HTML) and 'when' (explicit 'Use when' clause with three numbered scenarios, plus trigger phrases and explicit 'Do not use' guidance for negative cases).
+Clearly answers both 'what' (run Google searches, fetch JS-rendered pages as Markdown, inspect raw HTML) and 'when' with explicit numbered trigger conditions and trigger phrases.
+Also includes explicit 'do not use' guidance, which further clarifies when to select this skill.

 3 / 3